DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 🟢 **Answer**: OPEN_BUCKET_PLEASE_FIX.txt

-## ❓TASK❓ What is the size (in megabytes) of the .tar.gz file that was successfully uploaded into the S3 bucket while it was publicly accessible?
+## ❓TASK #8❓ What is the size (in megabytes) of the .tar.gz file that was successfully uploaded into the S3 bucket while it was publicly accessible?
 Answer guidance: Round to two decimal places without the unit of measure.
 Use 1024 for the byte conversion.
 Use a period (not a comma) as the radix character.

 In a similar way as the previous task, we could identify the .tar.gz file using:
 ```